zhuang09-code/DATA440_final_project/README.md

 After entering your input, the system will:

-1. User inputs research interests

-2. Scrape faculty data from department website
+1. Scrape faculty data from department website

-3. Preprocess and clean data

-4. Compute base relevance using faculty profile

-5. Retrieve publications from Semantic Scholar
+2. Retrieve publications from Semantic Scholar

-6. Compute publication relevance (normalized)

-7. Combine scores: final_score = profile_score + 0.5 * publication_score

-8. Rank faculty by final score
+3. Compute relevance scores based on profile and publications

+4. Display the top recommended faculty members

 The output will include each professor’s name, title, contact information, webpage, and final relevance score.